R for Biologists course

 ⓘ The c() function

-We use this function extremely often in R when we have multiple items that we are combining (‘c’ stands for concatening).
+We use the c() function extremely often in R when we have multiple items that we are combining (‘c’ stands for concatenating).
 We will see it again in this tutorial.

 In the previous section, when we loaded in the data from the csv file, we noticed that the first column had a missing column name and by default, read_csv function assigned a name of “...1” to it.
 We can change this column to something more descriptive by combining what what we have learnt.